pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 ### About mentors

 *   Only one mentor is allowed in a team and one mentor could only provide instructions to one team.
-*   The team that needs mentoring could contact the organizing committee on the Slack channel.
+*   The team that needs mentoring could contact the organizing committee in the Slack channel.

 ### About evaluation criteria